-- 3.4.7 Where it is possible to submit a record to an appropriate online index, a record should be completed and supplied within an agreed timeframe to ensure that other practitioners are aware of work in progress. - 3.4.8 In Scotland, a summary interim report must be published in an annual regional or national digest of fieldwork (Historic Scotland 1996f, 2).
-For the United Kingdom and Isle of Man as a whole, it is considered that fuller publication of the majority of projects is required. - 3.4.9 In Scotland the primary product of fieldwork is the data structure report (see Appendix 1 and Historic Scotland (1996a)) with a costed assessment or project design for further fieldwork and/or post-excavation and publication.
+- 3.4.8 In Scotland, a summary interim report must be published in an annual regional or national digest of fieldwork (Appendix 6).
+For the United Kingdom and Isle of Man as a whole, it is considered that fuller publication of the majority of projects is required. - 3.4.9 In Scotland the primary product of fieldwork is the data structure report (see Appendix 1 and Appendix 6) with a costed assessment or project design for further fieldwork and/or post-excavation and publication.
 This report form does not have a precise equivalent elsewhere in the United Kingdom (see Appendix 1).
 Copies of the data structure report should be lodged with the local archaeological curator.